Discover the best neutral density filter to help you photograph beautiful long exposures.

 Six things to look out for when buying an ND filter…

-Extra effects: A square ND system opens up possibilities for stacking filters like a polariser or graduated ND filters for images with even more appeal.
+Extra effects: A square ND system opens up possibilities for stacking filters like a polarizer or graduated ND filters for images with even more appeal.

-Variable ND filters: have adjustable density, and are particularly useful for controlling exposure in video, see separate guide to best variable ND filters.
+Variable ND filters: These handy little filters have adjustable density, and are particularly useful for controlling exposure in video, see separate guide to best variable ND filters.

 Cokin’s Nuances Extreme ND filters come in 6-stop and 10-stop densities, which is an ideal choice for long exposure photography.
 They can also be had in three sizes: P-size (84x100mm), Z-Pro (100x100mm), and X-Pro (130x130mm).
 We went for the Z-Pro option as this is the best balance of portability and versatile lens coverage.
 Their tempered mineral glass with rounded corners is said to be drop resistant, while a nano metallic alloy coating gives a more uniform density and better colour neutrality.